gemrest/september/Configuration.md

 ## `EMBED_IMAGES`

-Embed images in the HTML response if a link to an image is found
+Embed images in the HTML response if a link to an image is found.

-A value of `1` will enable this feature, while keeping link to the image.
+A value of `1` will enable this feature, while keeping a link to the image.

 Any non-empty value other than `1` will enable this feature, while removing the link to the image.